Skip to main content

 Using a model-based analysis, we calculated the total costs associated with the exclusive breast-feeding (EBF) and breast milk substitute (BMS) usage for one infant for six months within select humanitarian contexts to (a) determine if there is a notable difference in costs and (b) use these results to inform future creation of data-informed humanitarian response standard operating procedures.

-Multi-purpose cash transfers and health among vulnerable Syrian refugees in Jordan: A prospective cohort study
+Multi-purpose cash transfers and health among vulnerable Syrian refugees in Jordan: A prospective cohort study (link is external)

 |